soerenlaursen/PowerHermod/README.md

 Added support for multi configuration files in folder specified in Grane.yaml.

-# Roadmap ahead
+# Roadmap
 (2017-02-18)
-Extended to generate pdf files.
+* Extended to generate pdf files.
-Extended to attach the images as attachment to the presentation email.
+* Extended to attach the images as attachment to the presentation email.
-Extended to use the wms service direct.
+* Extended to use the wms service direct.